wso2/docs-is/en/docs/deploy/samesite-attribute-support.md

 ## Cross-Site request attack mitigations in WSO2 Identity Server

-WSO2 Identity Server uses “Double Submit Cookie" and "Synchronize Token Pattern” to prevent CSRF attacks.
+WSO2 Identity Server uses Double Submit Cookie and Synchronize Token Pattern to prevent CSRF attacks.
 For more information, refer to [Mitigating Cross Site Request Forgery Attacks](../../../deploy/mitigate-attacks/mitigate-cross-site-request-forgery-attacks/).
 Providing support for the SameSite attribute, on top of the current mitigation techniques in WSO2 Identity Server, gives an additional layer of defense for attacks caused by cross-site requests.